rocfd/brewpitopes/README.md

 8. (Locally) Use the FASTA to predict linear epitopes using [ABCpred](https://webs.iiitd.edu.in/raghava/abcpred/ABC_submission.html) server.

       Predict using all the epitope windows (10,12,14,16,18,20), overlapping filter ON and the default threshold at 0.51.
-      Copy results from the webpage table to a text editor (See Note 1).
+      Copy results from the webpage table to a text editor (See Note 1 and 2).
       Save as: A_linear_predictions/abcpred/abcpred_allmers.csv